AAP promises 10 lakh jobs annually, Rs 5,000 monthly allowance to jobless if voted to power in UP | Politics

 Sisodia said AAP's government in Delhi in over five years has shown people how they deliver on their promises, which are not mere 'jumlas'.
 Examples on delivering on promises by the AAP can be seen in the changed scenario of government schools, healthcare centres and trade, among others, he said.

-''We will do it similarly in Uttar Pradesh also,'' the AAP leader added.
+''We will do it similarly in Uttar Pradesh,'' the AAP leader added.
+When questioned, Sisodia said the creation of 10 lakh jobs do not refer only to those in the government sector but also in the private sector.

+He also hit out at a section of politicians, saying one needs leaders who fill the state's coffers instead of personal lockers.
+He reiterated the AAP will contest all assembly seats in the elections in the state and not tie up with any other party.
+"We have a coalition only with the people.
+We will work (for the people)," Sisodia said.

+On identity politics in Uttar Pradesh playing crucial role in the past, he said on one hand, there is a party polarising people on the basis of religion and the other on the basis of caste, but this time the people of the state will have an alternative in the form of AAP.
+PTI KIS ANB SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)